Reverse Proxy Guide to Refer in 2024

 CDN v/s Reverse Proxy

-CDN and a reverse proxy are used for optimized content delivery, but they have overlapping characteristics and functionalities.
-But they are not the same.
-CDN is an advanced version of reverse proxy delivered with 3rd party maintenance.
-Their website monitoring and performance acceleration are better than a reverse proxy.
+CDN and reverse proxy are used for optimized content delivery.
+They have overlapping characteristics and functionalities, but they are not the same.
+CDN is an advanced version of reverse proxy delivered with third-party maintenance.
+Its website monitoring and performance acceleration are better than a reverse proxy.

 Reverse proxies are good enough only for contact caching.
 On the contrary, CDN handles cache content, load reduction, improved security, trimming down the bandwidth cost, and SEO ranking optimization in one go.